beanut/priority-education-release/README.md

 A repo containing all the releases of Priority Education.

+Jul 10, 2025: Version 0 Beta 2 has been released.
+View the changelogs in the [releases page](https://github.com/beanut/priority-education-release/releases).

 Jul 9, 2025: Version 0 Beta 1 has been released.
 View the changelogs in the [releases page](https://github.com/beanut/priority-education-release/releases).

 Jul 7, 2025: Initial prerelease Version 0 Beta 0.